 Additionally we can feature our Heartsease Celebration Cakes

 Over the coming weeks there are a number of days where we attending a wedding shows and therefore the tearooms will be closed to casual trade.
 As always it is recommended that a telephone call is made beforehand to make a table reservation.

-Whilst guests are not expected to be wearing their formal attire, she would request that they are smartly presented.
+Guests are not expected to be wearing their formal attire, but we would request that you are smartly presented.
 If you have been walking in the woods then please ensure that evidence of this exercise is left at the door.

-For her part, the majority of her establishment is accessible to those who are less able to move around.
+Most of the establishment is accessible to those who are less able to move around.
 At the time of your booking please let us know if a wheelchair will be involved as only certain tables would be suitable.

 Want the authentic victorian dining experience?